lsst-uk/lasair4/docs/source/more_info/faqs.md

 ## How can I use my knowledge of SQL to use Lasair?

-Each query/filter/stream in Lasair is an SQL SELECT query.
-The syntax is "SELECT <attributes\> FROM <tables\> WHERE <conditions;\>" The attributes come from the schema -- shown to the right in the query builder page, and can include renaming, for example "magg-magr as mag\_difference", but no sub-queries.
-The tables are selected from objects, sherlock\_classifications, crossmatch\_tns, as well as any watchlists or areas you choose.
+Each filter in Lasair is an SQL SELECT query.
+The syntax is "SELECT <attributes\> FROM <tables\> WHERE <conditions;\>" The attributes come from the schema -- shown to the right in the filter builder page.
+The tables are selected from `objects`, `sherlock_classifications`, `crossmatch_tns`, as well as any watchlists, watchmaps or annotations you choose.
 The conditions in the WHERE clause allow a simplified SQL, using just comparison operators, without operators such as "group" and "having".

 ## How can I query the Lasair database?

-You can type SQL into the query builder as above, and you can run a query somebody else has made that is public.
+You can type SQL into the filter builder -- [instructions here](../core_functions/make_filter.html), and you can run a query somebody else has made that is public.
 If you sign up and login to Lasair, you can save your queries and you can copy somebody else's query then modify it.

 ## What is the difference between a Query and a Filter?

-A query operates on the whole database of alerts, but a Filter only runs on new alerts, as they stream from the telescope.
-You can convert a Query that you own to a Filter in the query builder page.
+A query operates on the whole database of alerts, but a filter only runs on new alerts, as they stream from the telescope.
+They are very similar ideas: but query implies running on the database of past alerts, and filter implies running on the stream of incoming new alerts.

 ## What is the schema of the Lasair database?